LubenStefano/GraphicsEditor/README.md

   - Changing the fill color
   - Switching between filled and outlined shapes
 - **Area Calculation**: The application supports automatic calculation of the area of each shape based on its size and properties.
-- **Event-Driven Interaction**: User interactions such as selecting, moving, and editing shapes trigger corresponding events.
 - **Object-Oriented Design**: The application leverages key OOP concepts such as:
   - **Inheritance**: Shapes inherit from a base `Shape` class.
   - **Encapsulation**: Shapes have encapsulated properties like position, size, and color.